Hardware, scaling and storage

 Scaling based on CPU and Memory utilization is generally sufficient for most applications.
 However, there are scenarios where scaling based on external metrics is more effective.
 To address these use cases, Kapstan supports the concept of triggers.

-Triggers allow you to scale your applications based on various external metrics, providing more granular control and flexibility in managing application load.
+Triggers allow you to scale your applications based on various external metrics, providing more granular control and flexibility in managing service load.
 Currently, Kapstan supports AWS SQS as a trigger, and we plan to add more triggers in the future to enhance our scaling capabilities.

 AWS SQS